sbaresearch/cps-state-replication/README.md

 ## Disclaimer

 Note that this project is only a proof of concept.
 As a consequence, there are currently many areas that need improvements.
 In particular, the functionality of the AutomationML parser is currently limited and may require manual adjustments.

+## How to Cite

+If you use CPS State Replication in your research, please consider citing our [CPS-SPC '18](http://doi.acm.org/10.1145/3264888.3264892) publication.
+Feel free to use the paper's [BibTeX entry](misc/Eckhart2018a.bib).